OloruntobiOlurombi/single-app/README.md

-# single-app
+# Creation and Syncing of Kubertenes Application.

+## Overview:

+- In this article we will examine how to create and Sync a kubernetes application using Argo CD from the UI and CLI.
 An application can be created in Argo CD from the UI, CLI, or by writing a Kubernetes manifest that can then be passed to kubectl to create resources.

-Creating an ArgoCD application in the UI
+First we will consider the meaning of Agro CD and principles guilding it.

+### What is Agro CD?

+- Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

+### Argo CD implements all GitOps principles that we described in the following way:

+- You install Argo CD as a controller in the Kubernetes cluster.
+Usually you install Argo CD on the same cluster that it manages.
+It is also possible for Argo CD to manage external clusters.

+- You store your manifests in Git.
+Argo CD is agnostic on the type of manifests you can use.
+It supports plain Kubernetes manifests, Helm charts, Kustomize definitions, and other templating mechanisms.

+- You create an Argo CD application by defining which Git repository to monitor and to which cluster/namespace this application should be installed.

+- From now on, Argo CD monitors the Git repository, and when there is a change, it automatically brings the cluster to the same state.

+- Optionally Argo CD can deploy applications to other clusters (and not just the one on which it is installed).

+### Prerequisites:
+1. Basic knowledge of Kubernetes is required.
+2. Install Argo CD as a controller in the Kubernetes cluster.
+3. Clone this github repo https://github.com/OloruntobiOlurombi/gitops-certification-examples

 First, navigate to the +NEW APP on the left-hand side of the UI.